carnival-data/carnival/docs/graph-model.md

 ```

 - `@VertexDefinition` tells Carnival that `VX` is a vertex definition.
-- There are no rules governing the naming of definition enums. `VX`, `EX`, and `PX` are merely conventions.
+- There are no rules governing the naming of definition enums. `VX` is a convention for vertex definition enums.
-- The `PERSON` vertex has one allowed property.  `IS_ALIVE` is not required to be present nor to be unique, but will be indexed for quicker searching.
+- The `PERSON` vertex has one allowed property, `IS_ALIVE`, which is not required to be present nor to be unique, but will be indexed for quicker searching.

 ### Vertex Labels
 The Carnival graph model will set the label of vertices based on the vertex definition.
 Vertex definitions are expected to be in snake case.
-The corresponding label used in the graph will be camel case.
+The corresponding label used in the graph will be capital camel case.

 Vertex Definition | Vertex Label
 --- | ---